catalyzeio/stratum-docs/cli-database-backup.md

 ---
 title: Catalyze Resources - Database Backups
 category: database
-summary: How do I preform a database backup?
+summary: How do I perform a database backup?
 ---

-# How do I preform a database backup?
+# How do I perform a database backup?

 ## Backup